Home > Junior ISA > Junior ISA: What is ‘parental responsibility’?

 If you opened a JISA for your child, then you should be the registered contact for the account at least until they turn 16 and can take over their account.
 While you can’t withdraw any money, here are some of the things registered contacts can do with a child’s JISA.

-• Changing an account from a cash junior ISA to a stocks and shares junior ISA
+• Changing which fund a stocks and shares junior ISA invests in

 • Changing which provider the junior ISA is held with